davidolivefarga/advent-of-code-2022/day8/README.md

 ### Solution

 My first solution was the straight-forward one: for each tree, loop over its row and column to calculate its scenic score and keep track of the heighest one.
-However, if the dimensions of the grid are `m x n`, this solution takes `O(m * n * (m + n))` time and `O(1)` space.
+However, if the dimensions of the grid are `m x n`, this solution takes `O(m * n * (m + n))` time and `O(m * n)` space.
 Cubic time complexity is not good, it works for the given input but it would explode for grids with higher dimensions.

 So I started thinking if there was a way to reuse calculations in order to reduce the time complexity, even if that meant increasing the space complexity...
 Nothing came to mind, so I decided to explore solutions from other people until I found [this solution](https://github.com/lelouch-of-the-code/Advent-Of-Code-22/blob/main/day8/B.py) in [this Reddit thread](https://www.reddit.com/r/adventofcode/comments/zfpnka/comment/izd8iy6/?utm_source=share&utm_medium=web2x&context=3), which claimed to take `O(m * n)` time.
 So, my only job here was to understand that solution and translate it to Javascript, all credit goes to [@lelouch-of-the-code](https://github.com/lelouch-of-the-code).